Nosmoht/ansible-module-oracle/README.md

 # Requirements

-- Python [cx_Oracle] must be installed on the Ansible controller node.
+- Python [cx_Oracle] 5.2 or greater must be installed on the Ansible controller node.

 # Usage